MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 > [!div class="checklist"]
 >
 > - **Set your reliability targets**.
-Most VNets and their subservices don't have an SLA, meaning if the VNet experiences an outage, the entire region will be affected.
+Most VNets and their subservices don't have a Microsoft-backed SLA guarantees.
+This means, if the VNet experiences an outage, the entire region will be affected.
 However, specific services like load balancers do have SLAs.
 It's recommended that you have a good understanding of the coverage provided around the published percentile by Azure.
 Keep in mind that The central IT services organization typically owns the VNet and central services.
 Your objective calculation should account for that dependency.
 >
 > - **Mitigate points of failure**.
 Do failure mode analysis (FMA) and identify single points of failure in network connections.
 Here are some examples:
 >